Azerbaijani folklore: Ceremonial songs and dances

 Natural forces were the main subject for the national folklore samples in Azerbaijani folklore and people tried to express them by words or movements.
 The most popular ceremonial songs and dances were Kosa-Kosa, Godu-Godu, Novruz and Xidir Nabi which show dramatic genres of Azeri folklore.

 Supernatural beings

+Almost all Azerbaijani supernatural beings are descended from Turkic mythology, or that of surrounding peoples believes.